IBM/migrate-app-to-openshift-using-ta/README.md

 Please refer to the [deployment options](https://www.ibm.com/docs/en/cta?topic=started-deployment-options) to install [Transformation Advisor](https://www.ibm.com/garage/method/practices/learn/ibm-transformation-advisor).

-This code pattern uses the transformation advisor which is installed on a Red Hat OpenShift cluster via operator.
+This code pattern uses the transformation advisor which is installed on an OpenShift cluster via operator.
 After installation of the operator, you can create its service instance by following the instructions [here](https://www.ibm.com/docs/en/cta?topic=started-operator-install-ocp).

 ## 2. Launch Transformation Advisor